OctopusDeploy/blog/blog/2020-09/testing-with-kind/index.md

 ## Creating the target

-Once the certificates are uploaded, a new Kubernetes target is created using the **Kind User** certificate for authentication, and the **Kind CA** certificate to trust the HTTPS API endpoint:
+After the certificates are uploaded, a new Kubernetes target is created using the **Kind User** certificate for authentication, and the **Kind CA** certificate to trust the HTTPS API endpoint:

 ![](k8s-target.png "width=500")